vitessio/website/content/en/docs/14.0/reference/vreplication/materialize.md

 You can specify multiple tables to materialize using the json_spec parameter.

 {{< warning >}}
-Be careful to avoid using the `INSTANT ADD COLUMN` feature in [MySQL 8.0+](https://mysqlserverteam.com/mysql-8-0-innodb-now-supports-instant-add-column/) and [MariaDB 10.3+](https://mariadb.com/kb/en/instant-add-column-for-innodb/) with materialization source tables as this can cause the vreplication based materialization workflow to break.
+Be careful to avoid using the `INSTANT ADD COLUMN` feature in [MySQL 8.0+](https://mysqlserverteam.com/mysql-8-0-innodb-now-supports-instant-add-column/) with materialization source tables as this can cause the vreplication based materialization workflow to break.
 {{< /warning >}}

 ### Parameters